Destroy All Humans! Path of the Furon: Plot

-After the events of Big Willy Unleashed, Cryptosporidium 138 (Crypto) (J. Grant Albrecht) crashed his old saucer into the Space Dust casino in Las Paradiso while drunk, perishing in the crash.
+After the events of Big Willy Unleashed, Cryptosporidium 138 (Crypto) (J. Grant Albrecht) crashes his old saucer into the Space Dust casino in Las Paradiso while drunk, perishing in the crash.
 His cohort Orthopox 13 (Pox) (Richard Horvitz) clones Crypto 139, and they take ownership of the casino, which they use to maintain a steady flow of cash and human DNA.
 They discover that the local mob seeks to gather information on them.
 Crypto defeats the mob, destroying their profits and taking control of the city.

 Soon he begins hearing an etheric voice beckoning him to the path of enlightenment.
 As Crypto begins to discover the potential of his powers, strange creatures arrive and attack.
 Pox identifies them as Nexosporidium warriors (Nexos), who are supposedly extinct.
 In an act of desperation, Pox orders Crypto to destroy all of Paradiso to erase any evidence of their being there.
 Crypto reluctantly does so, and the pair flee to Sunnywood.
 In Sunnywood, the duo assume Curt Calvin (Andre Sogliuzzo), leader of the Lunarian Church of Alientology, to be another DNA harvesting Furon on Earth.
 They stage an alien landing to draw Calvin out.
 Crypto confronts the cult leader and demands he show his true Furon form.
 A Nexosporidium walker appears and steps on Calvin, revealing he is actually human.
 After defeating the walker, Crypto is shot in the neck with a dart and faints.

 Crypto awakens days later in a monastery ran by a Furon known as The Master (Darryl Kurylo).
 He reveals that one hundred years ago imperial traitors marked Emperor Meningitis, ruler of the Furon Empire, for death.
 He stopped the assassination, but was in turn marked for death.
 Fleeing to Earth, he crash-landed off the coast of China near the town of Shen Long.
 Initially intent on retaliating, he soon realized eastern philosophies could help him improve his mental abilities and eventually lost any reason to want revenge, going native and immersing himself in their culture.
 He built an academy and passed on knowledge to followers.
 His apprentice, Saxon (James Horan), became power hungry, forming a triad to oppose him.
 When Crypto next returns to the monastery, he witnesses Saxon kill the Master.
 He interrogates the villain at gunpoint amidst the sudden appearance of Nexos, and Saxon dies in the confusion.
 Pox deduces that the Nexos have been cloned on Earth, and only one organization could accomplish such.
 They then set off for Belleville, France, home of the Francodyne corporation.